 Before you make the final decision to sell, a number of factors must be considered.
 In my opinion the best way to sell is by scaling out of your position.
 By doing so, I find it helps reduce your stress levels.
 For example if you own $20,000 worth of a stock and it goes up over 50-100%, it would be wise to sell half or maybe three quarters of your shares and let the rest ride.
 If the share price continues to ride higher you will have captured some of the upside gains and will feel less guilty then if you had sold all at once.

 Consider these indicators when deciding to sell or hold onto a stock:

-- How high is your risk tolerance – Can you handle much pain.
+- How high is your risk tolerance?
+Can you handle much pain?

-- Is there better investment opportunity elsewhere.
+- Are there better investment opportunities elsewhere?

 - Risk to reward ratio.

 - You may need the money for something else.

 Is the stock price in an upward, downward or sideways trend?
 An uptrend means that a company has 2 or 3 up days for every down day.
 This would mean the price would move higher month after month.
 Some trends can last months other days.
 By buying early into a strong upward trend, you can profit significantly.
 To eliminate risk, only buy when it is clear the stock is trending upwards.
 Once the trend is over, it’s time to sell your position.

 Once a stock’s uptrend or downtrend is over it can start trading erratically, giving you less of a chance of profiting from future price movements.
 It’s common for a trend to reverse.
 Learning to find trend reversals can be extremely profitable.
 To help spot a trend reversal before the crowd, look out for the momentum and trading activity of the stock.
 The most important trend reversal patterns are the topping out and bottoming out patterns.